What is an XML Sitemap? SEO Guide for Beginners

 When you submit your sitemap to Google Search Console, Google uses it as a reference list of URLs to crawl.
 Google does not blindly index everything in your sitemap.
 It still evaluates each page for quality and relevance.
 But the sitemap ensures Google knows these pages exist.

-For larger sites, you can use a sitemap index file that references multiple individual sitemaps.
-Each sitemap can contain up to 50,000 URLs or be up to 50MB uncompressed.
+For larger sites, you use a sitemap index file that references multiple individual sitemaps.
+The index uses <sitemapindex>, <sitemap>, and <loc> tags, and a single index can point to up to 50,000 sitemaps, each subject to the same 50,000-URL and 50MB-uncompressed limits.
+Google supports four sitemap formats: XML, RSS 2.0 feeds, Atom 1.0 feeds, and a plain text file with one URL per line.
+Google states it has no preference among them, though XML is the most versatile.
 Most CMS platforms and static site generators create sitemaps automatically.
 Astro, WordPress, Shopify, and similar tools all have sitemap generation built in or available through plugins.

 How to Improve Your XML Sitemap